-- Term of Investment – Most preferred securities carry maturities of 20 to 49 years from the original issue date or are perpetual.
+- Term of Investment – Preferred securities can carry maturities of 20 or more years from the original issue date or are perpetual.
 While most preferred securities become callable after a period of call protection, certain extraordinary events may alter the term of investment.
 Special event calls may be in place to allow the issuer to call the securities early and may include a tax law change, capital treatment event (CTE)1, rating agency event or a regulatory call based on change in status of the issuer or a call on the underlying collateral.
 Further, a few issues with a defined maturity date may have provisions for maturity extension.
 These features are discussed in the prospectus and should be reviewed carefully as they may impact the final realized return.

 - Credit Risk – The yields offered will depend upon the issuer’s credit quality.
 In general, lower credit-rated issuers provide higher yields to compensate for additional risk.
 If the issuer’s credit quality changes, the security’s value could be affected as well.
 Preferred securities rank low in priority in the corporate structure, higher only to common stock.

 - Priority of Claim – Preferred securities provide the investor with a higher priority of claim on the assets than common stockholders should the issuer be liquidated.
 The priority in the capital structure of a corporation is as follows: (1) secured debt, (2) unsecured debt, (3) unsecured subordinated debt, (4) preferred securities, and (5) common stock.